 The above points show how easy it can be for e-retailers to amass more costs if a returns strategy isn’t up to date, and while we expect that most online stores have solutions in place already, with the growth of eCommerce, retailers must always be looking for more ways service this and implement more tools and practices to avoid the future mishaps that can cause underlying issues throughout.

 What better time to highlight this than the festive season, proven to be the busiest period for retailers, shortly followed by a barrage of returns.
 Digital commerce states that returns have increased from January year to year by 26%.

 Putting data quality practices in place is key for retailers, although there are many surrounding use cases, future-proofing your return strategy is defiantly one that data quality tools can do.

 We start with our first recommendation being an address autocomplete & lookup tool, this is vital for any retailer wanting to enhance their checkout process as it collects accurate address data at the point of entry.
-Whether its local or international customers, the address lookup tool will suggest a standardised, formatted and verified postal address to ensure timely deliveries are met anywhere in the world while making sure every address that enters your system is a verified address giving reassurance of the delivery reaching the customer.
+Whether it’s local or international customers, the address lookup tool will suggest a standardised, formatted and verified postal address to ensure timely deliveries are met anywhere in the world while making sure every address that enters your system is a verified address giving reassurance of the delivery reaching the customer.

-Our second recommendation is the use of geocoding & location intelligence, this enhancement can add latitude and longitude coordinates to a shopper’s verified address to pinpoint exact distances from the nearest distribution centre or warehouse which tailors towards being able to offer same day or next day delivery option.
+Our second recommendation is the use of geocoding & location intelligence, this enhancement can add latitude and longitude coordinates to a shopper’s verified address to pinpoint exact distances from the nearest distribution centre or warehouse which tailors towards being able to offer same-day or next-day delivery option.

 Much like eCommerce giants Amazon, being able to offer more convenience will give you that edge over your competition.